• Skip to primary navigation

 You may also want to pair radicchio with other ingredients to balance out its bitterness, such as sweet fruits or creamy dressings.

 • Key Characteristics: Radicchio offers a bitter and slightly spicy flavor with crisp and crunchy texture.
-Its vibrant purple-red leaves add visual appeal to dishes.
+Its bright purple-red leaves add visual appeal to dishes.

 • Proper Ratio: Use an equal amount of radicchio as a substitute for endive.
 Adjust the quantity based on personal preference and desired taste.